tango-controls/rest-api/docs/general.md

 ```

 __IMPLEMENTATION NOTE:__ any exception that can be handled on the server side must be handled, i.e. a proper JSONObject must be returned.

+### 401

+Unauthorized request -- client has failed to provide valid credentials

+### 404

+Resource does not exist e.g. `GET devices/x/y/z` should return status code 404 if `x/y/z` is not defined in th Tango db.

+### 500

+Tango REST server crashes - indicates bug in the REST server

+### 503

+In case of REST server receives CORBA timeout it returns 503 if upstream server does not respond within the specified timeout.
+In case of event subscription may indicate that there is no event though i.e. is not a failure.

+__IMPLEMENTATION NOTE:__ server should not log any error except 500 when it is a server's failure.